-Diana López was appointed as a Cook County Circuit Court Judge in October of 2021.
+Diana López was appointed as a Cook County Associate Judge in October of 2021.
 Prior to becoming a Judge, López tirelessly served thousands of families in crisis situations.
 She helped clients and judges in the Domestic Relations Division and in Adoptions to make informed decisions that were in the best interests of children and families.

 To promote the availability of legal services to all, López had served as a volunteer for many area organizations including the National Immigrant Justice Center, the Chicago Bar Association, and Greenlight Family Services.
 In 2018, López joined the board of the Schiller DuCanto & Fleck Family Law Center and served as Vice Chair of the Advisory Board.
 She served on the Board at the Association Of Family And Conciliatory Courts and Greenlight Family Services.
 López is dedicated to education and mentoring and began teaching Adoption Law at DePaul University School of Law in 2019 as an adjunct professor.
 She also authored various publications on continuing legal education in adoption law for the Illinois Institute for Continuing Legal Education (2012-2015, 2020).